Precise probing of the inert Higgs-doublet model at the LHC: Theoretical framework

 \section{Theoretical framework}

 IDM has a new $SU(2)_L$ doublet $\Phi_2$ in addition to the SM Higgs doublet, $\Phi_1$, and a discrete $\mathbb{Z}_2$ symmetry is being imposed on it.
 All the fields of the SM are even under $\mathbb{Z}_2$ transformations. $\Phi_2$ is odd under $\mathbb{Z}_2$ transformation and therefore the inert doublet can not acquire vacuum expectation value (vev), as vev can not change sign under any internal symmetry.
 As $\Phi_2$ has no vev, we can write this doublet in terms of physical fields. $\mathbb{Z}_2$ symmetry also prevents the interaction between inert scalars and SM fermions at any order in the perturbation series, aiding the lightest inert neutral scalar to act as a dark matter.
-These two doublets can be written in the unitary gauge as,
+The doublet, $\Phi_2$, has hypercharge $Y=\frac{1}{2}$, which is equal to the hypercharge of $\Phi_1$.
+These two doublets can be written in the unitary gauge as

 where $G^+$ and $G^0$ are the Goldstone bosons and the vev $v=246 \text{GeV}$. $H^+$ is the charged BSM scalars. $H$ and $A$ are both neutral scalars; one is CP even, and the other is CP odd.
 Note that CP properties of the neutral scalars are basis-dependent.
 The most general potential \cite{Belyaev:2016lok} can be written as,